PPTArena: A Benchmark for PowerPoint Editing: PPTArena Analysis

 \subsection{Comparison with Related Benchmarks}

-In Table~\ref{tab:benchmark_landscape}, we compare our PPTArena with existing PPT-related benchmarks and highlight its uniqueness, providing further details in Table~\ref{tab:edit_difficulty_comparison}.
+In Table~\ref{tab:benchmark_landscape}, we compare our PPTArena with existing PPT-related benchmarks and highlight its uniqueness.
 As clearly demonstrated, our PPTArena provides broader coverage of scenarios, does not rely on predefined APIs or COMs, and is based on a larger number of source slides.
 In addition, our evaluation protocol is carefully designed to enable rigorous, reliable evaluation by providing detailed ground truth, predictions, and per-sample style-targets for reproducible scoring.

 Notably, prior benchmarks, \emph{e.g.}, PPTC-R, might not be challenging enough given the progress of VLMs.
-Specifically, we evaluate GPT-5 and Gemini 2.5 Pro using PPTC-R's pipeline and achieved the success rates of 92\% and 88\%, respectively.
+Specifically, we evaluate GPT-5 and Gemini 3.1 Pro using PPTC-R's pipeline and achieved the success rates of 92\% and 88\%, respectively.
 These observations further suggest the necessity of building a challenging PPT editing benchmark like our PPTArena.